Coaching and Ethics

 of mutual rationalization or co-dependence that is generally

-9. A coach is responsible.
+unhealthy and unproductive. - A coach is responsible.
 Like Harry Truman, a coach works in a context of “the buck

-stops here,” not as a function of authority, but of responsibility.
+stops here,†not as a function of authority, but of responsibility.

 Another paradox of coaching is that, while the coach is 100%